GoogleCloudPlatform/community/tutorials/cloud-iot-hybrid/index.md

 Create a subscription to an MQTT topic of `sample`.

-Now you can use one of the [IoT Core quickstart samples](https://cloud.google.com/iot/docs/quickstart) to send test messages to the topic of
+Now you can use one of the [IoT Core quickstart samples](https://cloud.google.com/iot/docs/quickstart) to send test messages to the topic of:

 `/devices/${deviceId}/events/sample`

-You can also quickly emulate this by publishing directly to the pubsub topic directly with a `subFolder` attribute.
+You can also quickly emulate this by publishing directly to the Cloud Pub/Sub topic directly with a `subFolder` attribute.

 ```sh
 gcloud pubsub topics publish $IOT_TOPIC --attribute=subFolder=sample --message "hello"
 ```

-The relay republishes this to the corresponding MQTT topic on the on-prem broker over the private network, in this case using the project-level private network DNS to lookup `on-prem-rabbit` host.
+The relay republishes this to the corresponding MQTT topic on the on-prem broker over the private network, in this case using the project-level private network DNS to lookup `on-prem-rabbit` host. (refer to the architecture figure above for a refresher of the data flow)

-## Next Steps
+## Next steps

 This relay service could be adapted in a number of ways:

-- scaled out to consume more messages in parallel from pubsub - perhaps deployed to [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/)
+- Scaled out to consume more messages in parallel from PubSub - perhaps deployed to [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
-- use rate limiting to protect the on-prem broker from overload, using the pubsub subscription as a "surge tank"
+- Use rate limiting to protect the on-prem broker from overload, using the PubSub subscription as a "surge tank".

 You might also consider having the relay pulling from Pubsub and writing more directly to alternate services on-prem, instead of through an on-prem MQTT broker.
-However by relaying MQTT - it lets the on-prem development proceed if MQTT was already built into the solution, or if a looser coupling is wanted.
+However by relaying MQTT, it lets the on-prem development proceed if MQTT was already built into the solution, or if a looser coupling is wanted.

 ## Cleaning up